 According to US researchers, a particular type of fasting diet can trigger the pancreas to regenerate itself.
-This organ helps control the blood sugar levels, and animal experiments showed that restoring its function improves the diabetes symptoms successfully.
+This organ helps control blood sugar levels, and animal experiments showed that restoring its function improves diabetes symptoms successfully.

 Even though this is a mice study, the findings are exciting as they might lead to a potential new treatment for diabetes.
 Still, we shouldn’t try this without consulting our doctor.